anant5441/AgroGyaan/README.md

-# 🌾 Agricultural Platform - Crop Farmer Solution
+# 🌾 AGROGYAAN - Crop Farmer Solution

 ## Overview
 A comprehensive digital platform designed to revolutionize agriculture by connecting farmers, buyers, and equipment suppliers through advanced technology and data-driven insights.
 The platform provides intelligent crop management, market connectivity, and essential farming tools in a user-friendly interface.